Contemporary scientific research shows the predisposition of probiotics and healthy gut microbes to bolster the human gastrointestinal system.

 Like Lactobacilli, Bifidobacteria help by digesting lactose and are also crucial for producing B vitamins.

-Bifidobacterium infantis also contains a variety of enzymes that help us absorb various oligosaccharides, which benefits us since it breaks down otherwise indigestible nutrients.
+Bifidobacterium infantis also contains a variety of enzymes that help us absorb various oligosaccharides.
+This benefits us since it breaks down otherwise indigestible nutrients.
 Similar to Bifidobacterium lactis, Bifidobacterium infantis is an excellent resistor of bile salts.

-Lactobacillus paracasei is also part of our natural human gut microbiome and is especially crucial as it digests fructooligosaccharides (FOS).
+Lactobacillus paracasei is also part of our natural human gut microbiome.
+It is especially crucial as it digests fructooligosaccharides (FOS).

 It has also been demonstrated to enhance immune function.
 In fact, it’s one of the probiotics utilized in the renowned healing treatment VSL #3 that is used to treat ulcerative colitis.